For ease of reading, we have divided this policy into several sections:

 (i) To send you occasional information about what we - in our absolute discretion - consider to be marketing relevant to individuals involved in media production, provided you have opted in to receive such information.

-3.2 As well as CV's profiles, show reels or advertisements for your services which you willingly allow us to publish to other users and the general public, we may make certain services available on the Site, such as tweets, chat functionality and blogs, to which you are able to post comments, information and/or materials.
-You hereby acknowledge that any information you disclose through such services or otherwise on the Site becomes public information, and may be available to Users of the Site and/or to the general public.
-In addition, when you choose to make a posting on such services, certain personal data may be available for other users to view.
-We urge you to exercise discretion and caution when deciding to disclose personal data about yourself, or any other information, on the Site.
+3.2 As well as CVs, profiles, show reels, advertisements for your services or other posts which you willingly upload, share with other Users, or otherwise allow us (or other Users) to publish on the Site and display to the general public; we may make certain services available on the Site, such as tweets, chat functionality and blogs, to which you are able to post comments, information and/or materials.
+You hereby acknowledge that any information you disclose through such services or otherwise on the Site becomes public information, it can be re-shared and it may be available to Users of the Site and/or to be viewed by the general public.
+In addition, when you choose to make a posting on such services, certain personal data may be available for other Users to view.
+We urge you to exercise discretion and caution when deciding to disclose personal data about either yourself or anyone else (or indeed any other information) on the Site.

 3.3 Company Users may be able to access User Information which you upload onto the Site and to use, edit and manage such User Information within their own company database.
 Company Users can make internal use of the User Information to, without limitation, create bespoke lists or "baskets" of Individual Users from User Information which Users make available on the Site or to create notes on Individual Users.
 Company users will also be able to share your CV with unregistered users of the Site provided that they are within the same organisation and used solely for the purposes of recruitment.